-- Transitions between key stages include meetings between the Deputy Head in charge of Inclusion and Safeguarding/SENDCo and class staff to discuss pupils with behavioural and additional needs. - Meetings are held with parents of pupils with identified needs on entering Heathside for the first time. - When transitioning from Year 6 to Year 7, pupils have stand-alone sessions on behavioural expectations, sanctions and rewards etc in Upper School. - Extra counselling if necessary.
+- Transitions between key stages include meetings between the Deputy Head, Safeguarding Lead/SENDCo and class staff to discuss pupils with behavioural and additional needs. - Meetings are held with parents of pupils with identified needs on entering Heathside for the first time. - Extra counselling if necessary.